 Adidas is keen to ensure its products are up to scratch and operates a fairly active testing scheme.
-Be warned though, this is aimed more towards people that do a lot of sport or who are active – it’s not for those that wear Adidas purely as fashion.
+Be warned though, this is aimed more towards people who do a lot of sport or are active – it’s not for those who wear Adidas purely as fashion.

-When you join the Adidas testing programme, you’ll need to share your measurements, as well as the kinds of sports you do, how often and to what level.
+When you join the Adidas testing programme, you’ll need to share your measurements, the kinds of sports you do, how often and to what level.

 If you’re the right fit (so to speak), Adidas will send you gear to try out.
 But… you don’t always get to keep what you try.
 And because Adidas doesn’t pay you for your effort, you have to weigh up whether you want to take part.

 Like Adidas, Philips also runs quite an active product testing site.
 It’s pretty simple to use – once you have an account, scroll through the products available.
-Each product will have an explanation with regard to the kind of tester they’re looking for.
+Each product will have an explanation about the kind of tester they’re looking for.
 If you think you’re a good fit, apply and wait to hear if you’ve been selected.

 In some cases, you may get to keep the product afterwards, but not always.